 In the Jury Selection section, the panel suggests ways to identify a jurist pool in ICANN, but it seems to me that this would compromise one of the fundamental principles of citizen juries, i.e., random selection.

 In the section titled ‘Presentation to the Jury – how to present evidence relating to complex, specialized issues?’, the panel tries to address the challenge of preparing jurors.
-In my opinon, this is a huge problem.
+In my opinion, this is a huge problem.
 If jurors were selected truly randomly, they would need very large amounts of training to come up to speed on the issues involved.
 Is it feasible?
 Could it be cost effective?
 I have my doubts.

 Four successful case studies are given by the panel.
 Unfortunately, they are all based on localized population in contrast to ICANN’s global population.